Board of Directors

-Rob Sampson, Chair of the Board
+Rob Sampson, Chair

-In October 2018, Rob was elected as a councillor on The Town of The Blue Mountains Council.
+In October 2018, Rob was elected as a Councillor on The Town of The Blue Mountains Council.
 Rob is Chair of the Blue Mountains Attainable Housing Corporation and Chair of the Finance and Administration Committee of the Committee of the Whole.

 Rob is currently part owner and the Managing Director of Ceres BioSystems India Private Limited (“Ceres India”).
 Ceres India is investing in and operating facilities in India that convert organic waste material into a valuable organic fertilizer.

 From June 1995 to October 2003, Rob was an elected member of the Legislative Assembly of Ontario and a member of the Government of Ontario Cabinet.
 He held a variety of positions including Minister without Portfolio with Responsibility for Privatization from August 2006 to June 2009, and then Minister of Correctional Services from June 1999 to April 2002.

 Rob has an MBA and a BA Economics from Queen’s University in Kingston, Ontario, Canada.